stevemclaugh/csv-flask/README.md

 #### videos.html - HTML page template in Jinja2

 #### videos.csv - Comma-separated metadata for each item on site, including video links.
+Rearranging and/or adding columns won't disrupt the page generator, but be sure to leave the column headers intact.
+Not all metadata fields are currently displayed.
 YouTube videos with 'TRUE' in 'Display Video' field will embed automatically.
-Rearranging and/or adding columns won't disrupt the page generator, but be sure to leave the column headers intact.
-Not all fields are currently displayed.
-Here they are for reference:

      ['Creator', 'Piece Title', 'Year', 'Date', 'Date Published', 'Event Name', 'Format/Genre', 'Venue', 'City', 'State/Province', 'Country', 'Notes', 'Tags', 'Display Video', 'Video URL', 'Text/Event URL', 'Language', 'License', 'Date Accessed']